On the Bloch-Kato conjecture for the Asai L-function: Construction of elements in Selmer group

+\begin{rem} The proof of Theorem \ref{main} only requires the existence of a suitable polarized $G_K$-representation.
+This can be given by the restriction of a symplectic $G_{\bfQ}$-representation arising from congruences of Siegel modular forms, as discussed in the next sections, but need not to.
+As part of general conjectures extending Harder's Eisenstein congruences \cite{Dummigan14} Section 7 discusses such a situation using Eisenstein series for the quasi-split unitary group $U(2,2)$.

-\begin{example} As part of general conjectures extending Harder's Eisenstein congruences \cite{Dummigan14} Section 7 discusses an example in which this corollary (with varying $i$) can be applied.
-For $\rho$ arising from a Bianchi modular form (so in particular $n=2$, $K/\bfQ$ imaginary quadratic) and if a critical (normalised) $L$-value for ${\rm As}^+(\rho)$ is divisible by $\fq$ then \cite{Dummigan14} conjectures the existence of a cuspidal automorphic representation for $U(2,2)(\bfA)$ whose associated Galois representation should satisfy the conditions for $R$ in Corollary \ref{cor}.
-(Complementary to the situation discussed in sections \ref{s5}, \ref{s7} and \ref{s8} the near-central $L$-value is excluded.)
-Together with Corollary \ref{cor} this would provide evidence for the Bloch-Kato conjecture for all the critical values for ${\rm As}^+(\rho)$ (excluding the near-central value if it is critical for ${\rm As}^+(\rho)$). \cite{Dummigan14} Section 7 also allows to consider base change forms, in which case the evidence is for symmetric square $L$-values for elliptic modular forms.
+For $\rho_{\pi}$ arising from a Bianchi modular form of weight $k$ for which a critical (normalised) $L$-value of ${\rm As}^+(\rho_{\pi})$ is divisible by $\fq$ \cite{Dummigan14} conjectures the existence of a cuspidal automorphic representation for $U(2,2)(\bfA)$ whose associated Galois representation $R:G_K \to {\rm GL}_{4}(E_{\fq})$ should satisfy the following properties: \begin{itemize} \item $R$ is absolutely irreducible and is unramified away from a finite set of places $\Sigma$ and short crystalline at $v \mid q$, \item $R^{\vee} \cong R^c \otimes \Psi|_{G_K}$ with $\Psi=\epsilon^{1-k} \chi_{K/K^+}^{k}$ (in particular $\Psi(c)=-1$), \item ${\rm sign}(R)=1$, \item For an integer $i$ with $0<i\leq \lfloor \frac{k-1}{2}\rfloor$ we have and \end{itemize} (Complementary to this paper the case of $i=0$ corresponding to the near-central $L$-value is excluded.)
+In this situation one can also apply the arguments in the proof of Theorem \ref{main} to provide evidence for the Bloch-Kato conjecture for all the critical values for ${\rm As}^+(\rho_{\pi})$. \cite{Dummigan14} Section 7 also allows to consider base change forms, in which case the evidence is for symmetric square $L$-values for elliptic modular forms. \end{rem}

-If the weight $w$ of $R$ equals that of $\rho$ (as in the example discussed in this paper) then this value $w$ lies in the left-hand side of the critical strip (i.e. one can take $i=0$ in the statement of the corollary).

-For $n=1$ and $i=0$ our assumption of the polarization involution swapping $\rho$ and the other representation on the diagonal means that congruences with CM forms are not covered by our result.
-However, in this situation (and taking $K^+=\bfQ$ and $\rho$ the trivial character) Corollary \ref{cor} recovers a situation similar to that of Ribet's paper \cite{Ribet76} (see discussion in the introduction) for $R$ the restriction to $G_K$ of the Galois representation of a cuspidal eigenform congruent to an Eisenstein series of (even) weight $k$ for ${\rm SL}_2(\bfZ)$.
-The extension constructed produces an element in the Bloch-Kato Selmer group of the Tate motive $\bfQ(1-k)$.
-Note that for odd $k$, starting with the Eisenstein series with character $\chi_{K/\bfQ}$ would produce an element in a Selmer group of the ${\rm As}^-$-motive, which equals $\bfQ(\chi_{K/\bfQ})(1-k)$ in this case.